huangzh0707/huangzh0707.github.io/_pages/about.md

   - /about.html
 ---

-Hi,I am Zihong, a PhD candidate in Information & Decision Sciences at Carlson School of Management, University of Minnesota. <br><br>
+Hi,I am Zihong, a PhD candidate in Information & Decision Sciences at Carlson School of Management, University of Minnesota. <br>

 My passion lies on empowering people in real business world by leveraging information technologies and data sciences.<br>